Celesca/isekai-shop-api/README.md

 Package

-* Go Viper - to connect from .yaml to struct
+* Go Viper - to connect from config.yaml to struct config.go
 * Validator package - to alert and validate the field.